rbbrdckybk/ai-art-generator/README.md

 ```
 !INPUT_IMAGE = samples/face-input.jpg
 ```
-This will have VQGAN use samples/face-input.jpg (or whatever image you specify) as the starting image, instead of the default random white noise.
-Input images should be the same aspect ratio as your output images for best results.
+This will use samples/face-input.jpg (or whatever image you specify) as the starting image, instead of the default random white noise.
+Input images must be the same aspect ratio as your output images for good results.
 ```
 !INPUT_IMAGE =
 ```
 Setting any of these values to nothing will return it to its default.
-So in this example, VQGAN will go back to generating random white noise as its starting image.
+So in this example, no starting image will be used.

 TODO: finish settings examples & add usage tips/examples